 Massachusetts is a leader in energy efficiency and renewable energy.
-We have been ranked as first in energy efficiency and as 5th in the nation for LEED-certified buildings.
-In this blog post, we will discuss the importance of a partnership between programs that encourage sustainability, energy efficiency and sourcing power from renewable sources.
-Help Massachusetts continue to be a leader and reduce your family’s carbon impact by learning about how you can transition to renewable energy and build sustainably.
+We have been ranked first in energy efficiency since 2011 and highly in the nation for LEED-certified buildings.
+In this blog post, we’ll explain what it means to be LEED-certified and discuss the importance of a partnership between programs that encourage sustainability, energy efficiency, and renewable power.
+Plus, we’ll outline how you can get LEED certified.

 You can reduce the impact of buildings on our environment by choosing to add solar panels to your home or office.
 Solar is a key component in the LEED certification process.
-Adding solar power to your home or commercial building ties into several of the major pillars of LEED certification, including a decrease in greenhouse gases, improved air quality, a transition to new energy sources, and smart, forward-thinking building practices.
-This all reduces negative effects on human health while being conscious of the environment.
-Your decision to go solar can have a huge impact.
+Adding solar ties into several of the major pillars of LEED certification, including a decrease in greenhouse gases, improved air quality, a transition to new energy sources, and smart, forward-thinking building practices.
+This all reduces negative effects on human health and environmental health.

-Going solar is smart for your wallet too!
-Solar energy captures free sunlight to heat or cool your building.
-Globally, we are quickly using up our reserves of oil, gas, and coal.
-The costs of these natural resources will continue to increase.
+Plus, there are several financial benefits to going solar when you get your LEED certification.
+In addition to the tax incentives mentioned above, solar is smart for your wallet because it captures free sunlight to heat or cool your building.
+Globally, we are quickly using up our reserves of oil, gas, and coal, and the costs of these natural resources will continue to increase as their supplies dwindle.
 If you are tied to the grid with traditional energy sources, you could be paying the price.

-RevoluSun is committed to providing highly ranked solar panels and storage equipment to help consumers reach maximum efficiency and capacity.
-Contact us at 781-348-6496 and make the move towards LEED certification.
+RevoluSun is committed to helping consumers reach maximum efficiency and capacity.
+Contact us to make the move towards LEED certification.